JetBrains/teamcity-documentation/topics/https-server-settings.md

 The default protocol TeamCity uses to communicate with clients is **TLS Version 1.2**.

-To set a list of available protocols or to force TeamCity to use one specific protocol, add the `teamcity.https.use.protocols` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) and set it to a required value.
+To set a list of available protocols or to force TeamCity to use one specific protocol, add the `teamcity.https.use.protocols` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) and set it to a required value using the common Tomcat syntax.
 See this page's "protocols" attribute description to view available values: [The HTTP Connector](https://tomcat.apache.org/tomcat-8.5-doc/config/http.html#SSL_Support_-_SSLHostConfig).

 ```Plain Text
 teamcity.https.use.protocols=TLSv1.3